Bamboo Palm Common Problems Indoors and How to Fix Them

-Bamboo Palms common problems indoors are brought about by cultural faults in watering, humidity, feeding and temperature among others.
+Bamboo Palms issues are brought about by cultural faults in watering, humidity, feeding and temperature among others.
 These palms do not have many issues if the right indoor growing conditions are provided.

-The best growing conditions for Bamboo Palms are partial shade (bright, indirect light), moderately moist soil, moderate warmth, average room humidity and free-draining soil that is rich in organic matter.
+Generally, the best growing conditions for Bamboo Palms are partial shade (bright indirect light), moderately moist soil, moderate warmth, average room humidity and free-draining soil that is rich in organic matter.

 Bamboo Palms also called cane palms produce tall reed-like stems which look like bamboo-like canes when mature.
-They are slow growing and can reach a height of 6-10 ft under good conditions.
+They are slow growing and can reach a height of 6-10 feet under good conditions.

 Once mature they produce flowers followed by bright-orange fruits.
-The fruits contain oxalic acid which is toxic to humans and pets and can irritate the skin.
+These fruits contain oxalic acid which is toxic to humans and pets and can irritate the skin.
 Always wear gloves when handling these fruits.

 Bamboo Palms belong to the Chamaedorea genus and are native to the subtropical and tropical forests of America where they grow as understory plants.

-Some of the common bamboo palms that are ideal for indoor growing include Chamaedorea elegans (Parlour Palm), Chamaedorea seifrizii (Reed Palm) and Chamaedorea erumpens.
+Some of the common bamboo palms include Chamaedorea elegans (Parlour Palm), Chamaedorea seifrizii (Reed Palm) and Chamaedorea erumpens.

 There are two possible reasons for Bamboo Palm dying.
-One possible reason is root-rot disease brought about by soggy soil.
+One possible reason is root-rot which is prevalent in soggy soil brought about by poor soil drainage.

 The second reason for Bamboo Palm dying is accumulation of salts in the soil.
 Salts may come from the water used for watering or from the fertilizers used to feed the palm.